Hawaii Black Tours

 City Tour of Honolulu Black Historical Sites

-- Alice Ball Memorial - First African American to graduate from the University of Hawai'i at Manoa
+- Alice Ball Memorial - First woman and first African American to graduate from the Hawaii College now (University of Hawai'i at Manoa Campus.

-- Doris (Dorrie) Miller - The Naval Residential Housing named to memorialize his heroic efforts on December 7, 1941 at Pearl Harbor.
+- Doris (Dorrie) Miller - Messman on the USS West Virginia.
+Shot down 3 Japanese aircraft at Pearl Harbor on December 7, 1942.
+The Naval Residential Housing named to memorialize his heroic efforts.

-- Downtown area: photo opportunity - Iolani Palace, King Kamehameha stature and Queen Liliuokalani's home known as Washington's Place) and State Capitol Building
+- Photo opportunity in downtown Honolulu: 1) Iolani Palace, King 2) Kamehameha stature 3) Queen Liliuokalani's home known as Washington Place 4) State Capitol Building

 Anthony D. Allen, business man was of dozen of Black settlers that chose the Hawaiian Islands as their home.
 He became one of Kamehameha the Great advisors.
 He resided in the home of the royal priestess Hewahewa for a few months.
 In exchange for his generous services to the Royal Family, she gave him six-acres of land in Waikiki in 1810.